JDBDT/jdbdt/README.md

 # Status

-The current release is 0.1 (initial development status).
-The first stable version (1.0.0) is expected to be released soon.
+The first version (0.1.0) is expected to be released soon.

 # Requirements